NXP/wifi_nxp/README.md

 # Contribution

-Contributions are not accepted now, and will be opened in the future.
+Contributions are not accepted now and will be opened in the future.